dashingsoft/pyarmor/docs/pytransform.rst

 .. note::

-   Though `pytransform.py` is plain script, it's also protected by `PyArmor`.
-If it's changed, it will raise exception when running the obfuscated script.
+   Though `pytransform.py` is not obfuscated when running the obfuscated script, it's also protected by `PyArmor`.
+If it's changed, the obfuscated script will raise protection exception.

    Refer to :ref:`special handling of entry script`